Stashq/student-template/README.md

 ### [MyPy](https://mypy.readthedocs.io/en/stable/getting_started.html)

 Optional static type checker for Python that aims to combine the benefits of dynamic (or "duck") typing and static typing.
-If you have problem with missing stubs for certain library, add to `mypy.ini` following lines:
+If you have problems with missing stubs for a certain library, add the following lines to `mypy.ini`:

 ```ini
 [mypy-LIBRARY_NAME.*]